Rawr-xd/Selfbot-to-change-status-upon-receiving-webhook/README.md

 Uses ngrok: https://ngrok.com

-format for the webhook sent:
+format for the webhook to send:

 {
   "name": "stopped"